thinger-io/Docs/console/README.md

 Now you can use your new device id and the device credentials to connect the new device.

-Check out the source code libraries installation guide to get the main code and the examples for your working platform:
+Checkout the source code libraries installation guide to get the main code and the examples for your working platform:

   [Arduino](http://docs.thinger.io/arduino/)